SegersIan/architecture-handbook/topics/negotiation-and-leadership-skills.md

 * **TIP: Leverage the "divide and conquer" rule to qualify demands or requirements**
     * Break down the demands or requirements, or consider adjusting scope.
     * Maybe the 8 nines are only relevant for a part of the system.
+* **TIP: Prioritize strategically**
+    * Stakeholders can "demand" certain features or functionality, or a solution to a problem that shouldn't exist in the first place.
+You can consider strategically focussing on the core of a problem, solve that, and then circle back to see if the need for given feature/requirement exists.
+    * Example: Business stakeholders want a UI to change the behaviors/parameters of an automated cost approval.
+You can then focus first on designing and better analyzing the actual automation logic.
+When that is done (and maybe even delivered), you can circle back to ask, do you still need this UI?
+They might realize they don't need it at all.
+A way to deal with this is to plan the UI component later on the roadmap, so you can then gather feedback to see if if the concerns are still valid.
+After all, this is what being agile is about.

 ### Negotiating with Other Architects
 Between architects the seniority can be in the way (ego), competitiveness, too argumentive, and could easily get personal.
 Some tips to deal with such situations.